Ahmedsaed/100-days-of-code/README.md

 **Progress:**

 - Made some progress in a RL course
-- Received a certificate for particpating in Google Hash Code 2022
+- Received a certificate for participating in Google Hash Code 2022
 - Completed Structuring Machine Learning course

 **Thoughts:** 2 more courses to go to finish the Deep Learning Specialization